 10. Guard Down

-A slow-building track that emphasizes the action on screen perfectly, “Guard down” provides plenty of ambience for those action-packed sequences as you work your way through alien-like creatures with silent protagonist Gordon and his trusty crowbar.
+A slow-building track that emphasizes the action on screen perfectly, “Guard down” provides plenty of ambiance for those action-packed sequences as you work your way through alien-like creatures with silent protagonist Gordon and his trusty crowbar.

 With a slightly melancholy tone, Guard Down conveys the harsh reality of war while also offering a catchy beat to rock out to when the action gets more intense.